SYSTRAN/fuzzy-match/README.md

 An alternative to Suffix Array algorithm is Okapi BM25.
 This is a ranking function using TF-IDF-like structures ([see https://en.wikipedia.org/wiki/Okapi_BM25](https://en.wikipedia.org/wiki/Okapi_BM25)).
 The idea is to only consider the k best scoring sentences as well as the sentences scoring above a certain threshold to compute edit distance on.

+The indexed values of BM25 scores (term, sentence_id) are stored in a sparse matrix, requiring package Eigen.
+If not found, BM25 will not compile, and is not usable

 ### Edit distance

 Last phase of the fuzzy match is to actually perform a standard edit distance between the *unnormalized* tokens to obtain actual fuzzy match.